 Many localities enforce laws protecting individuals from sexual harassment and discrimination.
 An individual should contact the county, city, or town in which they live to find out if such a law exists.
 If the harassment involves unwanted physical touching, coerced physical confinement, or coerced sex acts, the conduct may constitute a crime.
 Contact the local police department.

-Compliance Officer
+H. Compliance Officer

-Ramona Grugnale Director of Corporate Compliance and Quality Assurance Telephone:(518) 899-9235 ext.
-2250 Email: compliance@newmeadow.org
+Regulatory Compliance Director Telephone:(518) 899-9235 next 2250 Email: compliance@newmeadow.org